Home

 `

 This example should give you an idea of how to use this in your application.
 It is designed to be as simple as possible and independent of your framework, you just need to specify some config and then call viteFragment.Tags in your template.
-For a full working example, see examples
+See the list of examples to get started.

 Serving Assets

 The code above only produces the HTML tags.
-You are responsible for serving assets as this can vary hugely depending on your framework and setup.
-For example, you may want to use the public folder in Vite, or it is often simpler to disable it.
+You are responsible for serving assets as this varies depending on your framework and setup.
+For example, you may or may not want to use the public folder in Vite.
 If you do use it, you need to serve its contents in dev and prod modes.

 In development